Polygenic dynamics underlying the response of quantitative traits to directional selection: Dynamics of allele-frequency distributions

 because $\Plost(n)=\varphi_{(n)}(0)=\varphi\bigl(\varphi_{(n-1)}\bigr)(0)$, the $n$th iteration of the generating function $\varphi$ of the Poisson distribution.
 By monotonicity of $\Plost(n)$ and continuity of $\varphi$ it follows that $\Plost(n,\si)\to\Pexinf(\si)$ for $n \to \infty$ and for every $\si$.
 Indeed, it is well known that $\Plost(n,\si)\to\Pexinf(\si)$ holds for very general offspring distributions.

 An explicit formula for $\Plost(n)$ seems to be unavailable.
 However, the recursion \eqref{plost(tau)} is readily evaluated numerically and convergence of $1-\Plost(n,\si)$ to $\Psur(\si)=1-\Pexinf(\si)$ is fast (Fig.~\ref{figplosttau}).
-As is documented by Figure \ref{figplosttau} and supported by extensive numerical evalution, the inequality \begin{linenomath} \end{linenomath} apparently holds always, and the upper bound serves as a highly accurate approximation unless $\si$ is large and $n$ is very small.
-For fractional linear offspring distributions, equality holds in \eqref{Psurvn/Psurinfty} (Appendix \ref{app_fl_basics}).
+As is documented by Figure \ref{figplosttau} and supported by extensive numerical evaluation, the inequality \begin{linenomath} \end{linenomath} apparently holds always, and the upper bound serves as a highly accurate approximation unless $\si$ is large and $n$ is very small.\footnote{\textblue{Indeed, this inequality can be proved for Poisson distributions (and some other families), even in the slightly stronger form when $\si^n$ is replaced by $(1/\varphi'(\Pexinf(\si)))^n$.
+Also counter examples exist (RB, unpublished results).}} For fractional linear offspring distributions, equality holds in \eqref{Psurvn/Psurinfty} (Appendix \ref{app_fl_basics}).
 Indeed, convergence of $1-\Plost(n,\si)$ to $1-\Pexinf(\si)$ at the geometric rate $1/\si$ follows immediately from Corollary 1 in Sect.~1.11 of \citet{Athreya1972}.
 The time $T_\ep$ needed for the probability of non-extinction by generation $n$ to decline to $(1+\ep)(1-\Pexinf(\si))$ is explicitly given in \eqref{Tep_FL_general} for the fractional linear case, and it provides an accurate approximation and upper bound for the Poisson case (see Appendix~\ref{app_frac_lin_compare}).

 \begin{rem} For a large class of offspring distributions having bounded third moments, $\Psur(\si)$ has an approximation of the form $\frac{2(\si-1)}{v}+O((\si-1)/v)^2)$ as $\si$ decreases to 1 \citep{Athreya1992}.
 If $\si=e^{s\A}$ and $s\A$ is small, this yields $\Psur(e^{s\A})\approx \rho s\A$, where $\rho=1$ for a geometric offspring distribution, and $\rho=2$ for a Poisson distribution or any other distribution with $v=\si$; cf.~\eqref{Plost*app} and \eqref{Psur_fracLin}.
 By our monotonicity and continuity assumption on the extinction probability (Sect.~\ref{sec:1Lmodel}), $\Psur$ is monotone increasing in $\si$, $\Psur(e^{s\A})\le\min\{\rho s\A,1\}$ for every $s\A$, and $\Psur(e^{s\A})\to\rho s\A$ as $s\A\to0$. \end{rem}